GlenKPeterson/Paguro/README.md

 ```

 Similar type-safe methods are available for producing [unmodifiable Sets and Lists of any length](src/main/java/org/organicdesign/fp/StaticImports.java#L180)
-(unMaps currently go from 0 to 10 type-safe keys and values, or an infinite number of Map.Entries or Tuples).
+(unMaps currently go from 0 to 10 type-safe keys and values, or an infinite number of Map.Entries/Tuple2s).

-What if you want to add another item to an immutable map?
+Add another item to an immutable map?

 ```java
 itemMap = itemMap.assoc("Four", 4);
 ```

-What about transforming your unmodifiable data into other unmodifiable data?
-Lazily, without processing any more items than necessary?
-Typical usage (based on this unit test: [SequenceTest.java](src/test/java/org/organicdesign/fp/permanent/SequenceTest.java#L145)):
+Transform unmodifiable data into other unmodifiable data, lazily, without processing any more items than necessary (based on this unit test: [SequenceTest.java](src/test/java/org/organicdesign/fp/permanent/SequenceTest.java#L145)):

 ```java
 ImList<Integer> list = Sequence.ofArray(4,5)//       4,5